 Food allergies and eczema are a growing problem in children.
 They are caused by immune system dysfunction and the body reacting to specific foods.

-According to new meta-analysis published two days ago PLOS Medicine, researchers demonstrated how diet during pregnancy and infancy contributes to atopic disease in infants.
+According to a meta-analysis published in PLOS Medicine in 2018, researchers demonstrated how diet during pregnancy and infancy contributes to atopic disease in infants.
 This was one of the largest ever research reviews assessing over 400 studies and involving 1.5 million people.

 The research team analyzed approximately 19 studies of fish oil supplementation during pregnancy, including over 15,000 participants.
 They found that when pregnant women consumed a fish oil supplement from 20 weeks pregnant through 4 months of breastfeeding, the risk of egg allergy was reduced by 30% and peanut allergy by 38%.